dropbox/trapperkeeper/README.md

 Another benefit is allowing aggregation of pages.
 Previously we'd just had an e-mail to a pager per trap but now we're only paged based on the alert interval regardless of how many traps we receive.
+This also allows us to schedule downtime for a device during scheduled maintenance to avoid trap storms.

 ## Installation